Singyuan/Summer-Camp-2022-in-Diffusion-Map/README.md

 - Know different type of distance, e.g. mahalanobis distance.
 Please refer to [Malik, Shen, Wu & Wu, (2018)](https://arxiv.org/abs/1804.02811).
 ![](https://i.imgur.com/ZK67jTJ.png)

-## Difffusion Map on Simulation Data
+## Diffusion Map on Simulation Data
 - In practice, since $K=D^{-1}W$ is not symmetric, we will use symmetric matrix $D^{-1/2}WD^{-1/2}$ which is similar to $K$.
 Please refer to [J. Banks, J. Garza-Vargas, A. Kulkarni, N. Srivastava, (2019)](https://arxiv.org/abs/1912.08805) for more detail of time complixity of eigen-decomposition of symetric matrix.
 - In practice, we use `knnsearch` to construct affinity instead of `pdist` because `knnsearch` is based on KD algorithm which time complexity is $O(n\log(n))$.
 Moreover, time complexity of `pdist` is $O(n^2)$.
 - Suppose a dataset belongs to a $d$-dimensional manifold $M$, which is in ambient space $R^p$.
 Diffusion map reduce the dimension $p$ to dimension $m$ but preserve the topological property of the manifold.